Last Updated on July 27, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Did an elementary, junior or high school expulsion recommendation just get sprung on your child?
-Or is the expulsion hearing fast approaching and you don’t feel you have enough time to prepare the student’s defense?
-Not to worry- parents can push back the student’s expulsion hearing, up to 30 calendar days, with no questions asked.
+Did an elementary, junior or high school expulsion recommendation just get sprung on a student?
+Or is the expulsion hearing fast approaching and there is not enough time to prepare the student’s defense?
+Not to worry- parents can push back a student’s expulsion hearing, up to 30 calendar days, with no questions asked.

 Expulsion Hearings Can Come as a Shock

 Parents often feel helpless when they are facing a student expulsion hearing.
 When they finally receive a hearing date, they may have less than 10 days to prepare.

 Meanwhile, parents are still recovering from the shock that their child is UP FOR EXPULSION (!), dealing with the student’s new presence at home, and preparing for a school expulsion hearing with evidence and witnesses.